-The Trust is accountable for all policies across its Academies.
+The Diocese of Norwich Education and Academies Trust (hereafter "the Trust") is accountable for all policies across its Academies.
 All policies whether relating to an individual academy or the whole Trust will be written and implemented in line with our ethos and values as articulated in our prospectus.
 We are committed to the provision of high quality education in the context of the Christian values of service, thankfulness and humility where individuals are valued, aspirations are high, hope is nurtured, and talents released.